 Lectures and seminars will be held within the University's Central Area.
 Other teaching will take place in the linguistics computer labs and other facilities located within the University's Central Area.

-There are opportunities to study abroad in Year 3 through the Erasmus programme or the University's international exchange programme.
+There are opportunities to study abroad in Year 3 through international exchange programmes.

 How will I learn?

 Most courses are taught through a combination of:

 You will also do some independent practical work in Year 2 and more independent study in Year 3 and Year 4.

 During Years 1 and 2 you will undergo continuous assessment through tests and assignments.

 In Years 3 and 4, you will be assessed through:

 Linguistics graduates work in a wide range of fields such as:

 Recent graduates have taken up funded places on MSc programmes or have found employment in speech technology research.